 Rather than Latin, I took Machine Shop.
 A classmate in machine

 shop was Seymour Tuchow, who became the actor Michael Tolan.

 Fromm's (hardware, sporting, and photo) on Woodward Ave. in Highland Park

 I worked at the photo counter here in 1942, after school and on Saturdays.

 Detroit City Airport: The gas tank is gone.
 I learned to fly in 1943, then I bought a 10% share

 in a Taylorcraft.
 I would fly weekdays after work.
 The others, engineers from Packard, flew

 on the week-ends.
 I remember the delicious cherry pie ala mode at the airport coffee shop.

-The old City Hall was replaced by the 'green' Ernst & Young Building.
+The old City Hall was replaced by the Ernst & Young Building.

-Detroit Jewish News, where I was the freelance photographer.
+the Detroit Jewish News, where I was a freelance photographer.